 Melanie Klein (1882–1960) is one of the founding figures of psychoanalysis.
 Building on the discoveries of Sigmund Freud, she recognised the centrality of the infant’s first relationships with its primary caregivers and, most significantly, she elucidated the early mental processes that build up a person’s inner emotional world.
 A pioneering child analyst from Central Europe, she was a controversial and powerful member of the British Psychoanalytical Society for 30 years and her influence is now worldwide.

-Many of the images on this site are reproduced courtesy of the Wellcome Collection, which holds many of Melanie Klein's original papers.
-The archive is available to researchers on request - contact the Wellcome Library for more information.
+Many of the images on this site are reproduced courtesy of the Wellcome Collection, which holds the Melanie Klein archive.
+The archive is freely available online and can also be accessed at the Wellcome Library on request - visit our archive page for more information.